 In September, 2015, CARB announced its intent to ban landfill disposal of food waste and other organics by 2025 in hopes of further reducing methane emissions from landfills.
-SB 1383 (Lara), signed into law by Governor Brown on September.19, 2016, reinforced CARB's focus on diverting organics from landfill.
+SB 1383 (Lara), signed into law by Governor Brown on September 19, 2016, reinforced CARB's focus on diverting organics from landfill.
 The bill establishes 2014 disposal as a baseline, then sets a state target of reducing disposal 50% by 2020 and 75% by 2015.
-Staff anticipates that the State may recast the targets into mandates on cities and counties.
+As of late 2017, CalRecycle is drafting regulations to implement the organics diversion provisions of SB 1383.
 Diverting more organics from disposal is consistent with the City's Zero Waste Strategic Plan goals.
-However, creating the composting and anaerobic digester infrastructure needed to process the additional food waste will require overcoming significant statewide funding, siting and land use and environmental permitting challenges. .
+However, creating the composting and anaerobic digester infrastructure needed to process the additional food waste will require overcoming significant statewide funding, siting and land use and environmental permitting challenges.
 A key issue is the need for a realistic, market-driven definition of "organics."
 For example, as the City implements its commercial and residential organics diversion services, staff is seeing that the end users of the collected materials have little ability to make useful products or to recover energy from many single-use food and beverage packaging materials that are labeled by manufacturers as "compostable."
 This can set up conflict between well-meaning generators of fiber-based single-use foodware (e.g. large corporate cafeterias) and the end users of the collected "organics"-with the City playing referee in the middle.

-It is in the City's interest to continue to monitor the progress and implementation of all of these efforts as they relate to its utility functions of wastewater, water, and solid waste management and to the City's greenhouse gas reduction goals and approaches.
+It is in the City's interest to continue to monitor the progress and implementation of these efforts as they relate to its utility functions of wastewater, water, and solid waste management and to the City's greenhouse gas reduction goals and approaches.

-South Salt Ponds
+South Bay Salt Ponds